abai5365/abai5365.github.io/res/about-resource-dir.md

 ### **This is a directory which put the media resource.**

->  Every  can be a king. - *An American politician I forget his name*
+>  Every  man can be a king. - *An American politician I forget his name*